lixin-source/lixin-source/README.md

 ### Hi there 👋 I'm Xin Yi (she/her/hers).

-⚡ I am a senior, undergraduate studying Computer Science.
+⚡ I am a recent graduate (May 2023) undergraduate studying Computer Science.

 🌱 Technology & programming are extremely interesting to me, and I specifically like web development & data science.